-- Advocate for increases to the NCC minimum environmental performance standards for building and refurbishments, and increased compliance with the NCC - Update its own procurement policies, advocate to government agencies to update their policies.
+- Advocate for increased minimum environmental performance standards in building codes and appliances - Update its own procurement policies, advocate to government agencies to update their policies.

 7.7 Visitors and delegates

 Visitors and delegates can make choices about their own behaviour to lessen their environmental impact.
 They can choose accommodation with environmental ratings, opt to not have sheets and towels replaced every day and where possible walk, cycle and use public transport.